Inspired by a traditional colcannon, this Irish Potato And Cabbage Soup is a creamy, comforting meal that’s ready in 40 minutes.

 • It’s a great way to celebrate St. Patrick’s Day with an Irish-inspired meal for people who aren’t fans of corned beef.

-• Even novice home cooks can whip up a batch of this delicious soup with ease.
+• With simple ingredients, straightforward steps, and a very forgivng technique, even novice home cooks can whip up a batch of this delicious soup with ease.

 • The combination of creamy potatoes and hearty greens make this a comforting meal for a chilly day.

-• potatoes – colannon is sometimes made with yellow potatoes, but I think russet potatoes work best for soup.
+• potatoes – colcannon is sometimes made with yellow potatoes, but we think russet potatoes work best for soup.

-• leeks – I love the subtle onion flavor that leeks add, and they make a pretty garnish, too.
+• leeks – we love the subtle onion flavor that leeks add, and they make a pretty garnish, too.

-• olive oil and butter – I like to use a combination of the two for best flavor in this cabbage potato soup, but all one or the other would also be fine.
+• olive oil and butter – we like to use a combination of the two for best flavor in this cabbage potato soup recipe, but all one or the other would also be fine.

-• chicken stock – you will need a 1 quart container of chicken stock for this soup.
+• chicken stock – you will need a 1 quart container of chicken stock for this Irish colcannon soup recipe.

-• thyme sprigs – I like to use a couple of fresh thyme sprigs.
-I throw them in whole and then fish them out and discard them when the soup is done simmering.
+• thyme sprigs – we like to use a couple of fresh thyme sprigs.
+We throw them in whole and then fish them out and discard them when the soup is done simmering.
 You could also use a pinch of dried thyme (no need to fish it out, obviously).

 • bay leaf – because we all put bay leaves in all our soups because . . . we just do.